Rokyyz/Reddit_replica/README.md

    session['user_id'] = new_user.id
    ```

+1. **Password Hashing:**
+   - `generate_password_hash(password, method='pbkdf2:sha256')`: This line generates a secure hash of the user's password.
+The `generate_password_hash` function takes the password as input and applies a cryptographic hashing algorithm (in this case, PBKDF2 with SHA-256) to securely hash the password.
+Hashing the password ensures that it is not stored in plain text in the database, enhancing security.

+2. **User Creation:**
-   If input validation passes and no existing user is found, the password is hashed using a secure hashing algorithm.
-A new user object is then created with the provided username, email, and hashed password.
-The user object is added to the database, and the user is automatically logged in by storing their user ID in the session.
+   - `new_user = User(username=username, email=email, password=hashed_password)`: Here, a new instance of the `User` model is created with the provided username, email, and hashed password.
+The `User` model likely represents a table in the database where user information is stored.
+By creating a new `User` object, we are preparing to insert this user's information into the database.

+3. **Database Interaction:**
+   - `db.session.add(new_user)`: This line adds the new user object (`new_user`) to the current database session.
+This step doesn't immediately commit the changes to the database but stages them for later committing.

+4. **Committing Changes:**
+   - `db.session.commit()`: This line commits the changes made in the current database session to the database.
+It effectively adds the new user to the database.
+Once committed, the changes become permanent.

+5. **Session Management:**
+   - `session['user_id'] = new_user.id`: After successfully adding the new user to the database, the user's ID is stored in the Flask session.
+Storing the user's ID in the session allows Flask to recognize the user as authenticated in subsequent requests, enabling features like user-specific content and authentication checks.

 Computational Thinking:
 - **Decomposition:** The signup system breaks down the task of user registration into smaller steps: input validation, user existence check, password hashing, and user creation.